 Goodwill arose in the acquisition of Reach Solution Group because the cost of the combination included a control premium.
-In addition, the consideration paid for the combination effectively included amount in relation to the benefit of revenue growth and future market development of Reach Solution Group.
-These benefit not recognised separately from goodwill because they do not meet the recognition criteria of identifiable intangible assets.
-None of the goodwill arising on these acquisition is expected to be deductible for tax purpose.
+In addition, the consideration paid for the combination effectively included amounts in relation to the benefit of revenue growth and future market development of Reach Solution Group.
+These benefits not recognized separately from goodwill because they do not meet the recognition criteria of identifiable intangible assets.
+None of the goodwill arising on these acquisitions is expected to be deductible for tax purpose.